A Comprehensive Guide to the Stages of Menopause

 Identifying which menopausal state you're in involves understanding the different stages of menopause and recognizing the associated signs and symptoms.

-Perimenopause: During perimenopause, irregular menstrual cycles and symptoms like hot flashes, mood swings, and sleep disturbances may occur.
-This phase typically starts a few years before menopause.
+• Perimenopause: During perimenopause, irregular menstrual cycles and symptoms like hot flashes, mood swings, weight redistribution and sleep disturbances may occur.
+This phase typically starts seven to 10 years before menopause.

 Recognizing the signs of each stage can help you determine where you are in the change of life.

-A healthcare provider can also assess your hormone levels with a medical test to help you find out which stage you are in.
+A healthcare provider can also assess your hormone levels with a lab test to help you find out which stage you are in.

 They can also assess your medical history to provide a more accurate understanding of your menopausal state.